 Economics and Quantitative Methods

-The Department of Economics and Quantitative Methods is currently home to 34 permanent staff, with a range of expertise, but sharing a commitment to high quality teaching, underpinned by innovative, policy-focused applied research.
+The Department of Economics and Quantitative Methods is currently home to over 30 permanent staff, with a range of expertise, but sharing a commitment to high quality teaching, underpinned by innovative, policy-focused applied research.

 We cover a range of specialisms in economics, statistics and management science, ranging from the History of Economic Thought through to Financial Econometrics.